PGY2 Critical Care

 - Quarterly Interdisciplinary ICU Journal Club

-- The resident will staff every 4th weekend and one evening shift per month in the clinical critical care patient care areas, will at times be on-call for the HIT management program, and will attend all code blues on the assigned weekend
+- The resident will staff every 4th weekend and one evening shift per month in the clinical critical care and ED patient care areas, will at times be on-call for the HIT management program, and will attend all code blues on the assigned weekend.

 - Serve as Primary Preceptor for two Advanced Pharmacy Practice Experience (APPE) students on critical care rotations

 - The PGY2 resident in Critical Care will co-precept PGY1 residents on MSICU rotations if available.
 Precepting PGY2 will serve as the first phone call and topic discussion leader instead of the primary preceptor

 - Teaching opportunities at school(s) of pharmacy (Campbell University College of Pharmacy & Health Sciences or UNC Eshelman School of Pharmacy) will be available as small and large group teaching sessions for the pharmacy practice skills lab.